“If you lived there you could make it absolutely divine.” – Virginia Woolf to her sister Vanessa Bell on Charleston.

 Charleston has two visitor wheelchairs which can be reserved in advance or booked on the day.

-For visitors with restricted mobility, we offer Garden & ground floor only tickets for the House.
+For visitors with restricted mobility, we offer Garden and ground floor only tickets for the House.
 Accessible tickets can be booked online and include a free ticket for a companion

 Guide dogs are welcome in the House, Garden, Shop, Café and throughout the site.